s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 #### Storing values within the index
 The key in an index is the thing that queries search for, but the value can be one of two things: it could be the actual row (document, vertex) in question, or it could be a reference to the row stored elsewhere.
-A compromise between a clustered index (storing all row data within the index) and a nonclustered index (storing only references to the data within the index) is known as a covering index or index with included columns, which stores some of a table’s col‐ umns within the index.
+A compromise between a clustered index (storing all row data within the index) and a nonclustered index (storing only references to the data within the index) is known as a covering index or index with included columns, which stores some of a table’s columns within the index.
 As with any kind of duplication of data, clustered and covering indexes can speed up reads, but they require additional storage and can add overhead on writes.
 Databases also need to go to additional effort to enforce transactional guarantees, because appli‐ cations should not see inconsistencies due to the duplication.

 #### Multi-column indexes